lvgl/lvgl/docs/porting/display.rst

    -  :cpp:enumerator:`LV_DISP_RENDER_MODE_DIRECT` The buffer(s) has to be screen
       sized and LVGL will render into the correct location of the buffer.
 This way the buffer always contain the whole image.
-If two buffer are used the rendered ares are automatically copied to the other buffer after flushing.
+If two buffer are used the rendered areas are automatically copied to the other buffer after flushing.
 Due to this in ``flush_cb`` typically only a frame buffer address needs to be changed.
 If a button is pressed only the button's area will be redrawn.